SAP-samples/ams-samples-java/spring-security-ams/README.md

 ```

 # Deployment on Cloud Foundry

-On Cloud Foundry your application gets deployed together with [AMS buildpack](https://github.com/SAP/cloud-authorization-buildpack), so that the policy decision runtime is available as a *sidecar*.
+On Cloud Foundry, your application gets deployed together with [AMS buildpack](https://github.com/SAP/cloud-authorization-buildpack), which uploads the DCL policies to the AMS server and provides a policy decision runtime as a *sidecar* process.
 In the manifest you may need to adapt the ``appName`` and `directories` to your `AMS_DCL_ROOT`.
 The `directories` serves the `.dcl` files and the data which contains the assignments of users to policies.

 ## Create the OAuth2 identity service instance (with AMS enabled)